jina-ai/finetuner/README.md

 📈**Performance boost**: Finetuner significantly increases the performance of pretrained models on domain specific neural search applications.

-🔱 **Simple yet powerful**: Interacting with Finetuner is simple and seamless, and also supports rich features such as selections of different loss functions, e.g. siamese/triplet loss, metric learning, layer pruning, weights freezing, dimensionality reduction, and much more.
+🔱 **Simple yet powerful**: Easily access features such as 40+ mainstream loss functions, 10+ optimisers, layer pruning, weights freezing, dimensionality reduction, hard-negative mining, cross modality fine-tuning, distributed training.

+☁ **All-in-cloud**: Manage your runs, experiments and artifacts on Jina Cloud ([for free!]()) without worrying about provisioning resources.

-☁ **Fine-tune in the cloud**: Finetuner runs your fine-tuning jobs in the cloud.
+Finetuner runs your fine-tuning jobs in the cloud.
 You never have to worry about provisioning (cloud) resources!
 Finetuner handles all related complexity and infrastructure.

 <!-- end elevator-pitch -->